BrachyKnight/amulet-dev/README.md

-# AMULET
+# AMULET-DEV
 <!-- ABOUT THE PROJECT -->
 ## About The Project
-AMULET (Analysis MUon LifETime) consists in a series of C++ and python scripts written to analyze data relative to the life-times of cosmic muons.
+This is a fork of the project AMULET (Analysis MUon LifETime), that consists in a series of C++ and python scripts written to analyze data relative to the life-times of cosmic muons.
+I made this fork to continue experimenting on it and to add support for a devcontainer / docker environment for ease of use.
 The project has two main parts:
 * Reading data taken with a caen digitizer (CAEN DT5751).
 This is the most important part and it is actually the main focus of this project.
 * Analyze data to produce plots, perform fit, and do everything is needed to measure in the most accurate way the lifetime of cosmic muons decaying both in carbon (scintillator material) and other materials.